Synonyms / Other Terms Used

 Discussion

 The collection shown above is only a small selection of the wide variety of pictograms, symbols and logos used all over the world to indicate the location of a museum or gallery.
 This set of symbols already indicates that there is no iconic representation available that could be used for all kinds of museums.
-The variants used range from representations of buildings, individual exhibits, concepts with the letter M to very abstract solutions.
-And a look at logos of museums one will not find a consistant trend except displaying names or abbreviations of institutions.
+The graphic symbols used range from representations of buildings, especially numerous antique temple like buildings, individual exhibits, concepts with the letter M to very abstract solutions.
+Taking a look at logos of museums one will not find a consistant trend except displaying names or abbreviations of institutions.

 Kraft (1976) examined twelve variants for Museum using an Appropriateness Ranking Test.
 Pictograms like the Dreyfuss variant showing antique objects were preferred to all other designs studied, including meander segments and two variants with the letter M.